People

 Graduate Students

-Allyson Copeland, B.S., B.A. | Allyson is a PhD student in the Cognition and Neural Science Program at the University of Utah and an NSF Graduate Research Fellow.
-She received her B.S. in Psychological Science (with a cognitive concentration) and her B.A. in Philosophy from Western Kentucky University in 2021.
+Allyson Copeland, M.S. | Allyson is a PhD candidate in the Cognition and Neural Science Program at the University of Utah and an NSF Graduate Research Fellow.
+She received her M.S. in Cognition and Neural Science in 2024, her B.S. in Psychological Science (with a cognitive concentration) and her B.A. in Philosophy from Western Kentucky University in 2021.
 Her current research focuses on co-registration of eye movements with cognitive event-related brain potentials in natural reading.

-Sarah Woods, B.S., B.A. | Sarah is a PhD student in the Cognition and Neural Science Program at the University of Utah and a 2023 NIH/NIDCD Diversity Scholar.
-She received her B.S. in Psychology and her B.A. in French from Southwestern University in 2021.
-Sarah's current research focuses on developing novel electrophysiological markers of listening effort in older adults with hearing loss.
+Sarah Woods, M.S. | Sarah is a PhD student in the Cognition and Neural Science Program at the University of Utah, an NIH/NIDCD Diversity Scholar, and an NSF Graduate Research Fellow.
+She received her M.S. in Cognition and Neural Science in 2024, and her B.S. in Psychology and her B.A. in French from Southwestern University in 2021.
+Sarah's current research focuses on aperiodic neural activity as a measure of listening effort in older adults with hearing loss.

 Lab Manager